Introduction to Excel

 Creating workbooks/worksheets, using templates, protecting the structure and contents of worksheets/workbooks, customizing the ribbon/Quick Access Toolbar, copying and linking data between workbooks, importing data from external sources, custom formatting, cell styles and themes, Fill/Autofill/Series Fill/Flash Fill, GoTo/GoTo Special, Sort and Filter/Custom Sort, Paste Special.

-Value and advantages, creating and updating, formatting/styles, naming tables/ cells/ranges, formula - structured references.
+Tables should form the basis of all your Excel work and have many advantages.
+Value and advantages, creating and updating, formatting/styles, naming tables/ cells/ranges, sorting and filtering, using structured formula references.

 Allows users to determine and limit what data can be entered in cells.
-An input message and error alert can be added.
+Input messages and error alerts can be added.

 Order of operation, AutoSum, absolute & relative references, SUM(IF), COUNT(), COUNTA(), MIN(), MAX(), AVERGE().

 Allows certain cells to be highlighted or “stand out” with colourful or other specific formatting if certain conditions are met.
-Built-in formatting allows for top/bottom values, above/below average, greater/less than, text/date/duplicate values, data bars, color scales, icon sets and, at a more advanced level, the use of formula.
+Built-in formatting allows formatting for: top/bottom values, above/below average, greater/less than, text/date/duplicate values, data bars, color scales, icon sets and, at a more advanced level, the use of formula.

 Summarising data from different worksheets/workbooks.